TV Director

 Directing for TV is one of the major TV jobs that you can get, and it is this job that will really ensure that TV shows are created.
 The director has the job of making sure everything is as it should be on screen.
 He or she is basically the person in charge of a TV production on set.
+You have many responsibilities as a TV director and it is up to you how the finished TV show, reality show, documentary, news broadcast, or TV movie ends up.

 TV Director Job Description

-The TV director has the job of making sure all the production's cast and crew work together effectively and efficiently to create the show they have been planning.
-He must also work closely with the TV producers and with post production teams to make sure the television program will be professionally done, aired on time and kept under budget.
-The director needs to understand every aspect of the filming, including knowledge about the camera, script writing, sound, editing, acting, lighting, presenting, and more.
+He must also work closely with the TV producers and with post-production teams to make sure the television program will be professionally done, aired on time and kept under budget.
+The director needs to understand every aspect of the filming, including knowledge about the camera, scriptwriting, sound, editing, acting, lighting, presenting, and more.

 To be an expert at all levels of television directing is what TV shows and networks look for.
 You have to be well trained by a film and TV school to get the best TV director jobs and to start making a name for yourself in the industry.
 Television directing is a complex and interesting process and you must have a certain talent and creativity.
-You are a story teller and should be able to convey your message through accurate and brilliant use of photography, presenting or acting, lighting, music, and sound among other things.
-For live TV director jobs you might have to use some other directing skills and should be able to work well under pressure.
+You are a storyteller and should be able to convey your message through accurate and brilliant use of photography, presenting or acting, lighting, music, and sound among other things.
+For live TV you might have to use some other directing skills and should be able to work well under pressure.

 How to Become a TV Director

-Television Director Salary
+Salary

 The television director gets a decent salary for TV shows and makes the largest portion of the budget next to the producer.
 Obviously this budget differs from TV show to TV show, and your salary can change all the time.
 Some TV directors get millions per episode, while some get in the thousands.
 Various independent shows, TV documentaries, and news broadcasts will see your salary in the hundreds, but you will have more stability in your job.